 Mississippi defines High-Quality Instructional Materials (HQIM) as materials that

 - are aligned with the Mississippi College- and Career- Readiness Standards,

 - are comprehensive, and

-- include engaging texts (books, multimedia, etc.), problems, and assessments.
+- include knowledge-building complex texts, problems, and assessments.

 HQIM can be used to identify students’ areas of strength and opportunities for growth, which are sequentially mapped and designed to prepare students to graduate ready for college and the workforce, educative for teachers, and accessible to students with differentiated needs.

 The Mississippi Department of Education defines research-based professional learning as having the following attributes: